scorpido74/azure-docs.nl-nl/articles/media-services/previous/media-services-index-content.md

 ---
-title: Media bestanden indexeren met Azure Media Indexer
+title: Indexing Media Files with Azure Media Indexer
-description: Met Azure Media Indexer kunt u inhoud van uw media bestanden doorzoekbaar maken en een transcriptie van volledige tekst genereren voor ondertiteling en tref woorden.
-In dit onderwerp wordt beschreven hoe u Media Indexer gebruikt.
+description: Azure Media Indexer enables you to make content of your media files searchable and to generate a full-text transcript for closed captioning and keywords.
+This topic shows how to use Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki